smu-cs-3353/22s-pa01-sussybaka/README.md

 7 26 496 1
 ```

-The first line in the file contains the value of image orientation on the wall, and the proceeding lines starting at line 2 represent information for each picture chosen to go on the wall.
-Each picture line is broken up as specified in <strong>Section 2.4</strong>.
+The first line in the file contains the value of the pictures on the wall, and the proceeding lines starting at line 2 represent information for each picture chosen to go on the wall.
+Each picture line is broken up as specified above.

-# 4 - Algorithm Analysis
+# Algorithm Analysis
 The algorithm performance analysis will examine how each of the three algorithms performs, and how they compare against each other.

 ## 4.1 - Analysis Setup